 LEF-3 (Ac67), a single-stranded DNA binding protein (SSB).
 A feature of DNA replication systems is a dependence on the presence of SSBs.
 SSBs bind tightly to ssDNA and prevent the formation of secondary structure.
-They also prevent the renaturation of ssDNA and may inhibit nonspecific interactions of ssDNA with other proteins.
+They also prevent the renaturation of ssDNA and may inhibit non-specific interactions of ssDNA with other proteins.
 They bind in a cooperative manner and can interact with replication proteins.

-AcMNPV LEF-3 was identified as being required for DNA replication and was subsequently characterized as an SSB (16).
+AcMNPV LEF-3 was identified as being required for DNA replication and was subsequently characterized as an SSB [16].
 It is a 385 aa protein with a molecular weight of about 44.5 kDa.
-LEF-3 homologs are present in all lepidopteran baculovirus genomes, but have not been reported in baculoviruses from Hymenoptera or Diptera (13).
+LEF-3 homologs are present in all lepidopteran baculovirus genomes, but have not been reported in baculoviruses from Hymenoptera or Diptera [13].
 A LEF-3 homolog may very likely be present in these viruses, but its primary amino acid sequence may have evolved to such an extent that it is not readily identified.
 For example, the putative XecnGV LEF-3 and AcMNPV LEF-3 show only 14% aa sequence identity.

 In addition to being an SSB, LEF-3 has a number of other roles.
-LEF-3 interacts with alkaline nuclease and may regulate the function of this enzyme (17, 18); it is capable of both unwinding and annealing DNA depending on its concentration or redox state (19, 20); and it can facilitate the production of recombination intermediates via strand exchange between donor and recipient molecules in vitro (21).
+LEF-3 interacts with alkaline nuclease and may regulate the function of this enzyme [17, 18]; it is capable of both unwinding annealing DNA depending concentration or redox state [19, 20]; and it can facilitate the production of recombination intermediates via strand exchange between donor and recipient molecules in vitro [21].
 LEF-3 binds to other LEF-3 molecules which may facilitate its function.
-LEF-3 also interacts with helicase and is required for its transport into nuclei (22).It is also required for DNA replication independent of this role (23).
+LEF-3 also interacts with helicase and is required for its transport into nuclei [22].
+The nuclear localization signal was localized to about 5 amino acids and was also found to facilitate nuclear transport in mammalian cells [23].
+LEFF-3 is also required for DNA replication independent of this role [24].
+This feature was localized to the N-terminal 125 amino acids [25].
 Since SSBs are often required for DNA replication, it may have two roles in this process--to mediate helicase transport into the nucleus and as an SSB.
 When DNA replication is initiated, one can envision the unwinding of DNA at a specific location.
 LEF-3 may then bind to the ssDNA and could transport helicase to this site and bring it into close proximity to this ssDNA (see below).